 The dial is matte black, with a red lacquered sweep seconds hand, and white tip.
 Surrounding the dial is a bright red gasket, that boldly contrasts with the black background and white minute track, and white luminescent facetted baton-shaped hands, as well as the applied Arabic numerals and indexes, which are endowed with white luminescent material.
 A red arrow with white lettering, that reads “1000 Miglia,” frames the date window at 3 o’clock.

 The screw-in caseback is secured by eight PVD-treated black screws and engraved with the inscription “Mille Miglia GTS Speed black.”
-The stainless steel crown measures 7 mm in diameter and is treated with a black DLC coating matching the rest of the case, as well as a relief engraved vintage style steering wheel motif.
+The stainless steel crown measures 7 mm in diameter and is treated with a black DLC coating matching the rest of the case, as well as a relief engraved vintage-style steering wheel motif.
 Visible through the tinted caseback is automatic caliber 01.01-M which runs at 4Hz (28,800 vph), has 31 jewels, and a 60-hour power reserve.

 The Chopard manufacture movement features unique grooved bridges, echoing the cooling fins on racing cars.
 The bridges have a grained finish, as opposed to Geneva stripes, and the edges are slightly chamfered but not polished.
-Along with the skeletonized oscillating weight, and other components, the bridges, and mainplate appear to have grey ruthenium finish, as opposed to a lighter rhodium finish.
+Along with the skeletonized oscillating weight, and other components, the bridges, and mainplate appear to have a gray ruthenium finish, as opposed to a lighter rhodium finish.
 The mainplate also features a circular-grained decoration.
 Notably, the screws are fully polished, providing a bright silver contrast with the primarily dark grey components.

-As mentioned above, the Mille Miglia GTS Automatic Speed Black comes with a rubber strap inspired by 1960s Dunlop racing tires, with a bead blasted DLC-coated blackened stainless steel folding clasp.
+As mentioned above, the Mille Miglia GTS Automatic Speed Black comes with a rubber strap inspired by 1960s Dunlop racing tires, with a bead-blasted DLC-coated blackened stainless steel folding clasp.
 (Ref.
 Ref.
 168565-3002) Limited to 1000 pieces.